rickellis/Arch-Linux-Install-Guide/README.md

 ### Get the UUID for root

 In the next step we will update the boot loader config file.
-But first, we need to determine the UUID of our root partition.
+But first, we need to determine the __UUID__ of our __root__ partition.
 The root partition is where we installed our LVM on.
 If you don't recall the name of that node you can look it up using:

     $   lsblk

-You can now get the UUID that corresponds to the root node you just looked up using:
+Now use the node name you just looked up to get the UUID:

     $   blkid /dev/sd*

-You can either write down the UUID (which is painful given the length), or what I prefer to do is pipe the output of the above command to the config file that we will need that information in:
+You can either write down the UUID (which is painful given the length), or what I prefer to do is pipe the output of the above command into the config file that we will need that information in:

     $   blkid /dev/sda2 > /boot/loader/entries/arch.conf